Understanding Reverse Mortgage Income Requirements

 Can assets count as a source of income?

 When considering stable monthly income for reverse mortgage borrowers, HUD will consider all the exact income requirements as a forward or traditional loan.
-Additionally, reverse mortgage borrowers get to use what is known as Asset Dissipation.
+Additionally, reverse mortgage borrowers have the option to utilize a process known as Asset Dissipation.
 Asset Dissipation is a calculation whereby you divide the totality of liquid assets verified by a borrower by their life expectancy from the actuarial tables to derive an adequate income on paper to aid in the residual income analysis.
 When you divide $150,000 by 180 months, you get $833.33 per month in the income you get to add to their other “traditional” pay for the residual income analysis.
 This calculation can also consider the remaining available funds from the reverse mortgage.
-For example, if a borrower with a 180-month life expectancy has $100,000 in a savings account and receives $50,000 in net proceeds from the reverse mortgagee, they have $150,000 that can be dissipated.
+For example, if a borrower with a 180-month life expectancy has $100,000 in a savings account and receives $50,000 in net proceeds from the reverse mortgage, they have $150,000 that can be dissipated.

 Q.